nicktaras/state-pilot/README.md

   // @params string actionName unique name of the action e.g. "DARK_MODE_TOGGLE"
   // @params string store store to update
   // @params string subStoreKey points to the sub state key you wish to update e.g. store['darkMode']
-  // @params boolean isAsync where actions can be sync or async
   // @params Function fn this is the custom function logic applied e.g. function(s) { return !s } will reverse a booleans the state
+  // @params boolean isAsync if the call back fn is async or not
   // @returns void
-  stateDriver.createAction(actionName, store, subStoreKey, isAsync, fn);
+  statePilot.createAction(actionName, store, subStoreKey, fn, isAsync);
 ````

 unsubscribe from a store subscription variable instance.